marioskogias/bob.learn.mlp/doc/guide.rst

   |project|: :py:class:`xbob.learn.mlp.SquareError`, like before, or
   :py:class:`xbob.learn.mlp.CrossEntropyLoss` (normally in association with :py:class:`bob.learn.activation.Logistic`).
 You can implement your own cost/loss functions.
-Nevertheless, to do so, you must do it using our C++ API and then bind it to Python in your own :doc:`Satellite Package
+Nevertheless, to do so, you must do it using our C/C++-API and then bind it to Python in your own package.
-  <OrganizeYourCode>`.

 Backpropagation [2]_ requires a learning rate to be set.
 In the previous example, the default value ``0.1`` has been used.
 This might be updated using